theprathyaksh/theprathyaksh/README.md

 ### 💼 Professional Experience
 - **Flutter Developer (Intern) at Skillbanc**: Built robust Flutter applications with API integrations and payment gateways.
-- **Anonymous Feedback App**: Developed using Next.js, MongoDB, and Tailwind CSS, with secure OTP-based login.

 ### 🎯 Goals
 - Collaborate on **open-source projects** and contribute to the developer community.